 Clause 1 Clause 1 a) This clause is implemented in Austria for commercial air transport; Clause 1 b) Exemptions are being granted even without the requirement of reciprocity; Clause 1 c) Exemptions are also being granted on departure; Clause 1 d) This definition is acceptable in Austria; and Clause 1 e) There are no such local taxes and duties in Austria.
 Clause 2 Fully acceptable to Austria.
 Clause 2 a) Austria has concluded a number of bilateral agreements on double taxation, so that multiple taxation inter alia in the field of civil aviation is to be avoided.
-Clause 4 As stated above, Austria respects the existing exemption of international civil aviation from taxation with said one exception.
-However, Austria as an EU Member State does support the introduction of emission trading in Europe as the appropriate economic instrument to reduce/to limit the environmental impact of civil aviation.
-Moreover, Austria would strongly support any global emission trading system to be achieved under the framework of ICAO and UNFCCC.
-Contrary to ICAO recommendation, a federal tax on the covered flight distance has been implemented.
-The tax on short distances is $8 \in$, on middle distances $20 \in$ and on long distances $35 \in$ per departing passenger.
+Clause 3 There is no tax on the sale and use of international air transport in Austria.
+Clause 4 As stated above, Austria respects the existing exemption of international civil aviation from taxation with one exception: Contrary to ICAO Recommendations a federal tax on the covered flight distance has been implemented for all international flights.
+The tax on shorter distances is $7 \in$, on middle distances, $15 \in$ and on long distances $35 \in$ per departing passenger.
+Further Austria as an EU Member State has supported the introduction of emission trading for intra EU air transport as the appropriate economic instrument to reduce or to limit the environmental impact of civil aviation.
+Moreover, Austria would strongly support any global emission trading system or any equivalent measure to be achieved under the framework of ICAO or al and UNFCCC.